jrson83/savescum/docs/src/cli/index.md

 # outputs
 Usage: savescum [options] [command]

-A command-line tool & webinterface, to efficiently save scum on a jailbroken PS4.
+A command-line tool & webinterface, to efficiently save scum on an exploitable PS4/PS5.

 Options:
   -V, --version    output the version number